fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 ##### Test server processing "packed" FULL attestation

 * P-1 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation, and check that server succeeds
-* P-2 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation that contains chain that links to the root certificate in the metadata in it's response, and check that server succeeds
+* P-2 Send a valid ServerAuthenticatorAttestationResponse with FULL "packed" attestation that contains chain that links to the root certificate in the metadata in its response, and check that server succeeds
 * F-1 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with fmt set to an unknown attestation format, and check that server returns an error
-* F-2 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, and with attStmt.sig contains a signature that can not be verified, and check that server returns an error
+* F-2 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, and with attStmt.sig contains a signature that cannot be verified, and check that server returns an error
 * F-3 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt missing "x5c" field, and check that server returns an error
 * F-4 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c is not of type ARRAY, and check that server returns an error
 * F-5 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c is an empty ARRAY, and check that server returns an error
 * F-6 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains a leaf certificate that is expired, and check that server returns an error
 * F-7 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains a leaf certificate that is not yet started, and check that server returns an error
-* F-8 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains a leaf certificate algorithm does not equal to the one that is specified in MetadataStatement, and check that server returns an error
+* F-8 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains a leaf certificate algorithm not equal to the one that is specified in MetadataStatement, and check that server returns an error
-* F-9 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains certificate chain, that can not be verified, and check that server returns an error
+* F-9 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains certificate chain, that cannot be verified, and check that server returns an error
 * F-10 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c containing full chain, and check that server returns an error
 * F-11 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c containing full chain, that is not correctly ordered, and check that server returns an error
 * F-12 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with attStmt.x5c contains expired intermediate certificate, and check that server returns an error
-* F-13 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with signature that can not be verified by the public key extracted from leaf certificate, and check that server returns an error
+* F-13 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with signature that cannot be verified by the public key extracted from leaf certificate, and check that server returns an error
 * F-14 Send ServerAuthenticatorAttestationResponse with FULL "packed" attestation, with signature that is generated using new credential private key, and not attestation batch private key, and check that server returns an error

 #### Server-ServerAuthenticatorAttestationResponse-Resp-6